richard-duong/TLSCache/README.md

 This phase evaluates our clients' requests with a match on the Bloom Filter<br><br><br><br>

 <a name="initial-phase"/>

 ## Initialization
-Before being able to run the TLS application, we need to be able to set up the system so that we instantiate the bloom filters and trie blacklists on each proxy.
-On top of that, because proxies might be set at different times, so what we can do instead, is allow the server to wait for connections from the proxy, and once all of the connections are made, we can pass out the hash keys and allow clients to finally start requesting objects.<br>
+Before being able to run the TLS application, we need to be able to set up the system so that we instantiate the Bloom Filters and Blacklists on each proxy.
+The way the Server, Proxy, and Client interacts and sets up their own systems is important during this time.<br>
 + **Server Initialization**<br>
 + **Proxy Initialization**<br>
 + **Client Initialization**<br><br>

 <a name="initial-phase-server"/>